Maybe you’ve gotten your work into galleries as well. At least, you’re getting a sale or a commission occasionally.

 Actual artwork from one of my classes

-It’s really not difficult to be successful in this type of work.
-But the following advice is worth mentioning so you can determine if this would be right for you.
+Although it’s really not difficult to be successful in this type of work, the following advice is worth mentioning so you can determine if this would be right for you.

-1. Having compassion for the elderly is first and foremost.
-Understand that our elders have “paid their dues” in life and have contributed to society in various ways – working, raising families, volunteering, etc. They are to be treated with the same respect that any one of us want to be treated.
+1. Primarily, having compassion for seniors is first and foremost.
+Understand that our elders have “paid their dues” in life and have contributed to society in various ways—working, raising families, volunteering, etc. They are to be treated with the same respect that any one of us want to be treated.
 (The Golden Rule)

-2. Some folks will have various cognitive and physical challenges that may hinder their ability to render the art they way you would have it.
-Be patient!
-And remember, it’s about the process not necessarily the outcome.
+2. In addition, patience and understanding is paramount as well.
+Some folks (especially in assisted living facilities) will have various cognitive and/or physical challenges that may hinder their ability to render the art they way you would have them do it.
+But remember, it’s about the process not necessarily the outcome.
+Some may need a lot of assistance, too.

-3. Do not force the guidance during the lessons – encourage instead!
-Even if a picture is totally off, that’s OK – do allow for individual expression!
+3. Likewise, do not force the guidance during the lessons—encourage instead!
+Even if a picture is totally off, that’s OK; do allow for individual expression!

-4. Be reasonable in your starting fee.
+4. Also, be reasonable in your starting fee.
 You can always build up from there.
-Remember, you have to establish your worth to begin with.
+Remember, you have to establish your worth and the value of the activity to begin with.

 5. Keep it light and make it fun.
 Share stories or funny anecdotes.
 And remind them this is their art project, that you are there for guidance but there is much room for artistic license.

-6. Help establish camaraderie in the group by always taking time at the end of each class to have “show and tell”.
+6. Similarly, help establish camaraderie through individual recognition in the group by always taking time at the end of each class to have “show and tell”.
 Have each participant show their artwork for appreciation and a show of support from the group.

-7. And lastly, always, always thank them for coming.
+7. And lastly, always, always thank your participants for coming.

-I have found teaching seniors to be a wonderfully rewarding and enjoyable experience.
+In summary, I have found teaching seniors to be a wonderfully rewarding and enjoyable experience.
 And the seniors themselves enjoy this type of activity.
 Many amaze themselves that they were able to create artwork, many for the first time in their lives.
-That’s usually the time when I remind them about Grandma Moses who began creating art at age 78!

-It is a great way to become an entrepreneur- you will be your own boss and will be providing wonderful experiences for those your serve.
+Truly, it is a great way to become an entrepreneur—you will be your own boss and will be providing wonderful experiences for those your serve and for yourself as well!

 Thanks for reading.
-If you have any comments or questions, please leave them below.
+If you have any comments or questions about doing this for a living, please leave them below.
+I would be more than happy to answer them!